School Board Policy 524 -

 In addition, prior to posting any personal contact or personally identifiable information on a school-related webpage, employees shall obtain written approval of the content of the postings from the building administrator.

-B. Users engaging in the foregoing unacceptable uses of the Internet when off School District premises also may be in violation of this policy as well as other School District policies.
-Examples of such violations include, but are not limited to, situations where District Electronic Technologies is compromised or if a School District employee or student is negatively impacted.
-If the School District receives a report of an unacceptable use originating from a non-school computer or resource, the School District may investigate such reports to the best of its ability.
-Students or employees may be subject to disciplinary action for such conduct, including, but not limited to, suspension or cancellation of the use or access to the School District Electronic Technologies and the Internet and discipline under other appropriate School District policies, including suspension, expulsion, exclusion, or termination of employment.
+B. The school district has a special interest in regulating off-campus speech that materially disrupts classwork or involves substantial disorder or invasion of the rights of others.
+Users engaging in the foregoing unacceptable uses of the internet when off school district premises also may be in violation of this policy as well as other school district policies.
+Examples of such violations may include, but are not limited to, serious or severe bullying or harassment targeting particular individuals, threats aimed at teachers or other students, failure to follow rules concerning lessons, the writing of papers, the use of computers, or participation in other online school activities, and breaches of school security devices.
+If the school district receives a report of an unacceptable use originating from a non-school computer or resource, the school district may investigate such reports to the best of its ability.
+Students or employees may be subject to disciplinary action for such conduct, including, but not limited to, suspension or cancellation of the use or access to the school district electronic technologies and the internet and discipline under other appropriate school district policies, including suspension, expulsion, exclusion, or termination of employment.

 B. The term “harmful to minors” means any picture, image, graphic image file, or other visual depiction that: